treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 1. Review any issues or pull requests that have been added or changed on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io) since the last time you reviewed.
 1. Make pull requests as early as possible so you can get feedback as you work.
 1. Join the Google hangout sessions at [http://talk.ole.org]( http://talk.ole.org).
 At the Hangout meeting, we will discuss our projects.
 If you have any questions, you can also ask the team at the meeting.
 For the Treehouses meeting, we have three sessions which are ...
-• Happy Hacking Hangout on Monday 6PM EST - 11PM EST
+• Happy Hacking Hangout on Monday
-• Raspberry Pi Hangout on Wednesday 12PM EST - 4PM EST
+• Raspberry Pi Hangout on Wednesday
-• Secret Hacking Hangout on Friday.
-6PM EST - 11PM EST
+• Secret Hacking Hangout on Friday

-Interns are generally expected to attend all 3 meetings.
-If you have any time conflicts and are unable to attend during these times, reach out to dogi on gitter or hangouts.

 **NOTE**:
 • If you are unable to join a hangout, just message dogi in advance.